How to access land records in South Australia

 of a particular piece of land.

-you seek is held offsite that will require a return visit
+seek is held offsite that will require a return visit several

 The visitor is able to access Crown Leases by a similar